mroushdy/Hornstudio/README.md

 # Horn Studio — Provenance & Attribution

+*Maintained (Silence Please, New York).
+Version 1.0, 16 July 2026.
+This document is part of the repository and is updated whenever a method, citation, or credit changes; corrections are incorporated with acknowledgment.*

 Horn Studio is an independent, free, non-commercial tool (CC BY-NC 4.0).
 Every implementation in it was written originally for this project.
 This document records the *scientific provenance* of the methods it implements: which